-(a) The existing "public-participation standards" should also be regarded as a contribution to the implementation of the SDGs Agenda 2030Austrian and EU sustainability strategies (see also under Art.
+(a) The existing "public-participation standards" should also be regarded as a contribution to the implementation of the SDGs Agenda 2030 (see also under Art.
 3 para 2).

-(b) In 2002, ÖGUT, the Austrian Society for Environment and Technology, set up a "participation" strategy group at the instigation of the former BMLFUW, made up of members from ministries and authorities as well as NGOs, public participation practitioners and the scientific community.

-(c) The "Public Participation Manual", which was drawn up by the former BMLFUW Federal Ministry of Agriculture, Forestry, Environment and Water Management, ÖGUT, the Austrian Institute for Ecology and Büro Arbter provides for advice for successful public participation, the required framework, the expected costs and successful Austrian case histories.

-(d) Over the last years, a website on the subject of participation (www.partizpation.at) has become an information hub ("one-stop shop") for public participation.

-(e) In the future, more attention shall be paid to e-participation/e-democracy instruments.
+- (b) In 2002, ÖGUT, the Austrian Society for Environment and Technology, set up a "participation" strategy group at the instigation of the former BMLFUW, made up of members from ministries and authorities as well as NGOs, public participation practitioners and the scientific community. - (c) The "Public Participation Manual", which was drawn up by the former BMLFUW, ÖGUT, the Austrian Institute for Ecology and Büro Arbter provides for advice for successful public participation, the required framework, the expected costs and successful Austrian case histories. - (d) Over the last years, Aa website on the subject of participation (www.partizpation.at) has become an information hub ("one-stop shop") for public participation. - (e) In the future, more attention shall be paid to e-participation/e-democracy instruments.
 As mentioned earlier, it is the aim of the Austrian e-government strategy to enable citizens and businesses to handle all public administration procedures electronically, smoothly and swiftly without being required to have specialist knowledge about public responsibilities and technical details.
 A task force on e-democracy was set up by the Federal Chancellery.
 The task force published a position paper on e-democracy and e-participation in Austria in 2008.
 It worked on an e-democracy strategy for Austria including e-participation principles and on a guideline on the evaluation of e-participation processes, e-participation tools and hints for administrators using web 2.0.

-(f) The BMKLFUW carried out several public participation processes on the following recent environment related policies: National Air Pollution Control Programme, Program on Environmentally Sound Agriculture, Children-Health-Action-Plan, River Dialogue, Federal Waste Management Plan, Waste Avoidance and Recycling Strategy, Initiative on Avoidance of Food Waste, Adaption of the Austrian Climate Strategy, Noise Action Plan, Preparation Process of the Austrian Standards of Public Participation, Austrian National Water Management Plan, Action Plan for Sustainable Procurement, Implementation Plan on e-Mobility, Progress Report to the Strategy for Adaption to Climate Change, Action Plan for Nanotechnology, Action Plan for Resource Efficiency, Wisdom Council for the Future of Agriculture (see also under Art.
-3 para 4).

-(g) In order to overcome obstacles with public participation at the strategic planning level (policies, plans, programs) the former BMLFUW commissioned a study on the interfaces between public participation and political decision makers, summing up experiences and recommendations for good practice.
+In 2023 a guideline was published regarding participation in the digital age. - (f) The BMK carried out several public participation processes on the following recent environment related policies: National Air Pollution Control Programme, Federal Waste Management Plan, Waste Avoidance and Recycling Strategy, Initiative on Avoidance of Food Waste, Progress Report to the Strategy for Adaption to Climate Change (see also under Art.
+3 para 4). - (g) In order to overcome obstacles with public participation at the strategic planning level (policies, plans, programs) the former BMLFUW commissioned a study on the interfaces between public participation and political decision makers, summing up experiences and recommendations for good practice.